From Continual Learning to SGD and Back: Better Rates for Continual Linear Models

-} This scheme was previously linked to the Kaczmarz method and, in a special case, to normalized SGD \citep{evron2022catastrophic}.
-In \cref{sec:reductions}, we explain and develop these connections to enable novel analysis.
+This scheme was previously linked to the Kaczmarz method and, in a special case, to normalized SGD \citep{evron2022catastrophic}.
+In \cref{sec:reductions}, we develop these connections to enable novel analysis.

-Our primary assumption is that there exist \emph{offline solutions} that perfectly solve all $T$ tasks jointly, as assumed in much of the theoretical continual learning literature \citep[e.g.,][]{evron2022catastrophic,evron23continualClassification,goldfarb2024theJointEffect,jung2025convergence}.
-This assumption simplifies the analysis and rules out cases where forgetting previous tasks is \emph{beneficial}, as new tasks may directly contradict them.
-Finally, this assumption is reasonable in highly overparameterized models and is thus linked to the linear dynamics of deep neural networks in the neural tangent kernel (NTK) regime \citep[e.g., see][]{jacot2018ntk}.
+Our main assumption is the existence of \emph{offline solutions} that fit the training data of all $T$ tasks jointly, as assumed in much of the theoretical CL literature \citep[e.g.,][]{evron2022catastrophic,evron23continualClassification,swartworth2023nearly,goldfarb2024theJointEffect,jung2025convergence}.
+This assumption simplifies the analysis\textsuperscript{\ref{fn:setting}} and rules out cases where forgetting previous tasks is {beneficial}, as new tasks may directly contradict them.
+Finally, this assumption is very reasonable in highly overparameterized models, \eg deep networks in the neural tangent kernel (NTK) regime \citep{jacot2018ntk}.